meilisearch/meilisearch-migration/README.md

 **Note**

-If you want to run the script from an AWS instance and you are logged in as `admin`, you will probably have to use this command instead:
+If you want to run the script from an AWS instance and you are logged in as `admin`, you probably have to use this command instead:
 ```bash
 sudo -E sh migration.sh meilisearch_version
 ```